 The 23-year-old, who will be in action for Montenegro against England on Tuesday evening, has netted 12 goals in 24 Serie A appearances this season.

-Goal.com revealed earlier in March that Manchester City are currently in pole position to sign Jovetic having negotiated a first option on the forward, while Arsenal have also been reported as rival bidders.
+Goal.com revealed earlier in March that Manchester City is currently in pole position to sign Jovetic having negotiated a first option on the forward, while Arsenal has also been reported as rival bidders.

 Jovetic concedes he would be open to a move to the Premier League but admits his current focus remains with Fiorentina's Champions League push.